ReactFinland/site/content/schedule.md

 ### 24.04 - Tuesday - Workshops

-The workshop day of the event has been limited to a hundred people.
-Each workshop is limited to 50 people and 3 hours.
-So far, the following workshops have been confirmed:
+So far, the following workshops have been confirmed.
+Each session will take four hours and they are arranged twice so you have a chance to choose two.
+A session is capped to twenty people.

 * Babel – Learn Babel thoroughly with [Sven Sauleau](https://github.com/xtuc), a core developer.
 * ReactVR – Get most out of ReactVR with [Shay Keinan](https://github.com/crazypixel).
+4 hours, two sessions.
 * ReasonML – See the reason in ReasonML with [Patrick Stapfer](https://github.com/ryyppy).
 * Style guides in React – Learn to develop style guides for your React application with [Andrey Okonetchnikov](https://github.com/okonet) and [Artem Sapegin](https://github.com/sapegin).
 * Universal React – Learn how to develop React in Universal way with [Sia Karamalegos](https://github.com/siakaramalegos).